 There are multiple channels for reporting Prohibited Conduct.
-Individuals may report Prohibited Conduct to law enforcement, to the Colleges, to both, or to neither.
+Individuals may report Prohibited Conduct to law enforcement, to the Colleges, to both or to neither.
 These reporting options are not exclusive.
-Complainants may simultaneously pursue criminal charges through the legal system and disciplinary action through the Colleges.
+Complainants may simultaneously pursue criminal and disciplinary action through the Colleges.

 The Colleges will support Complainants in understanding and assessing their reporting options.
-The information below details the paths and options available to HWS community members as they choose how to proceed after an experience of Prohibited Conduct.
-The options identified below are not mutually exclusive.
+The information below details the paths and options available to HWS community members as they choose how to proceed after an experience of prohibited condcut.